gundalow/community.general-release/README.md

 ## Introduction

-This issue describes *how* and *when* community.general is released, and to announce updates to the release/versioning schedule.
+This issue describes *how* and *when* community.general and community.network are released, and to announce updates to the release/versioning schedule.
 The next section (Next release) is always updated to contain the next version to be released.
 Other changes to this first post are always announced by separate posts in this issue.

 ## Next release

-0.2.0 (end of this week)
+0.2.0 (YYYY-MMM-DDD)

 ## Releasing schedule for major and minor versions

-- around 2020-06-19: 0.2.0 (a couple of days after ansible-base 2.10 beta is out; released from `master` branch)
+- around 2020-06-19: 0.2.0 (a couple of days after ansible-base 2.10 beta 1 is out; released from `master` branch)
 - last week of 2020-07: 1.0.0 **major release**

+From then on:

-From then on, release minor versions every two months, and major versions every 6 months.
+* release minor versions every two months
+* major versions every 6 months.

 The precise dates will be announced on time.
 Before Ansible releases we might introduce additional minor releases to fix issues.

 - (maybe 2020-08-xx: 1.1.0 - around ansible-base 2.10 final release; if we release 1.1.0 then, the next minor versions will get adjusted)
 - 2020-09-xx: 1.1.0